Synkevych/ProjID-HR014/README.md

 A few of the things you can do with RubyForms:

-* Create new form
-* Register to app
+* Register to app or login
-* Create audits page
+* Create new checklist form with unlimited questions
+* If your survey form is ready, publish it
+* Find the required survey among the published survey forms and create forms with answers
+* Answer all questions in the survey and save your result

 ## Getting started